d-kozhevnikova/Ageing-transcriptome-meta-analysis/Project report.md

 1. Linear regression was performed for each gene inside each dataset.
 The slope of the regression corresponds to the level of change in gene expression.
 2. Genes statistically significantly associated with age were selected.
 3. Meta regression was performed with Binomial test.
-4. FDR correction by permutation, the genes by critical P value sorted.
+4. False discovery rate correction by permutation, the genes by critical P value sorted.
 5. Differentially expressed genes (DEGs) were identified in each set of datasets.
 6. DEGs were identified in all datasets combined.
 7. Enrichment analysis with David and topGO R tool was performed.